Contrasting Cybin (CLXPF) and Its Peers

-Cybin (OTCMKTS:CLXPF – Get Rating) is one of 685 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its peers?
-We will compare Cybin to related businesses based on the strength of its institutional ownership, profitability, risk, dividends, analyst recommendations, earnings and valuation.
+Cybin (OTCMKTS:CLXPF – Get Rating) is one of 685 public companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its rivals?
+We will compare Cybin to related companies based on the strength of its earnings, risk, valuation, analyst recommendations, institutional ownership, profitability and dividends.

-0.0% of Cybin shares are owned by institutional investors.
-Comparatively, 51.7% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-20.0% of shares of all “Holding & other investment offices” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+0.0% of Cybin shares are held by institutional investors.
+Comparatively, 51.7% of shares of all “Holding & other investment offices” companies are held by institutional investors.
+20.0% of shares of all “Holding & other investment offices” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This table compares Cybin and its peers’ net margins, return on equity and return on assets.
+This table compares Cybin and its rivals’ net margins, return on equity and return on assets.

 |Net Margins